trypear/pearai-documentation/docs/preview.md

 # Explore PearAI Features

-To quickly understand what you can do with Continue, check out each tab below.
+To quickly understand what you can do with PearAI, check out each tab below.

 <Tabs>
   <TabItem value="chat" label="Chat">